-All significant classes of properties were analyzed.
-Sales were collected for each property class over the appropriate sale period, which was typically defined as the 18-month period between January 1, 2015 and June 30, 2016.
-Counties with less than 30 sales typically extended the sale period back up to 5 years prior to June 30, 2016 in 6-month increments.
-If there were still fewer than 30 sales, supplemental appraisals were performed and treated as proxy sales.
-Residential sales for all counties using this method totaled at least 30 per county.
-For commercial sales, the total number analyzed was allowed, in some cases, to fall below 30.
-There were no sale quantity issues for counties requiring vacant land analysis or condominium analysis.
-Although it was required that we examine the median and coefficient of dispersion for all counties, we also calculated the weighted mean and pricerelated differential for each class of property.
+All significant classes of property were analyzed.
+Sales were collected for each property class over the eighteen month period from January 1, 2017 through June 30, 2018.
+Property classes with less than thirty sales had the sales period extended in six month increments up to an additional forty-two months.
+If this extended sales period did not produce the minimum thirty qualified sales, the Audit performed supplemental appraisals to reach the minimum.

+Although it was required that we examine the median and coefficient of dispersion for all counties, we also calculated the weighted mean and price-related differential for each class of property.
 Counties were not passed or failed by these latter measures, but were counseled if there were anomalies noted during our analysis.
 Qualified sales were based on the qualification code used by each county, which were typically coded as either "Q" or "C." The ratio analysis included all sales.
 The data was trimmed for counties with obvious outliers using IAAO standards for data analysis.
 In every case, we examined the loss in data from trimming to ensure that only true outliers were excluded.
 Any county with a significant portion of sales excluded by this trimming method was examined further.
 No county was allowed to pass the audit if more than 5% of the sales were "lost" because of trimming.
-For the largest 11 counties, the residential ratio statistics were broken down by economic area as well.